What is a planning permit?

 Certificates of compliance

-Anyone who believes they have been adversely affected by a Relevant or important.
-For example, material evidence is something that helps to prove an argument in a criminal case. misstatement or concealment of fact in relation to a certificate of compliance may apply to VCAT to have it cancelled or amended (s 97N–97O).
+Anyone who believes they have been adversely affected by a material misstatement or concealment of fact in relation to a certificate of compliance may apply to VCAT to have it cancelled or amended (s 97Q PE Act).

 Permits: Applications, notice and availability for inspection